T0aD/php_iptables/README.rst

 * Ability to set a table (so far hardcoding in DEFAULT_TABLE)
 * A config.m4 that really fills its purpose in life
+* Fix the iptables version detection before the do_command() call
-* Uses a better parser than explode(' ', string) ?
+* Use a better parser than explode(' ', string) ?
+* Publish at PECL.php.net and become a star!